 Alaska is more friendly towards tiny homes.
 They only require you to furnish a town permit and comply with the building codes.
 Afterwards, you are all set to build your tiny home.

 In fact, there are a number of tiny homes around Alaskan states.
 Cities like Anchorage do not consider tiny homes as legal abodes.
 However, the restriction is negotiable if you secure a conditional use permit.

-Also, some areas may welcome tiny homes but there are no specific tiny home building codes established in Alaska as of yet.
+Also, some areas may welcome tiny homes but there are no specific tiny home building codes established in Alaska yet.

 Arizona